Koko-66/teaze/TESTING.md

 File "/app/.heroku/python/lib/python3.9/site-packages/requests/structures.py", line 54, in __getitem__
   return self._store[key.lower()][1]
 KeyError: 'etag'`
-__FIXED__: Since the error message from the deployment log pointed clearly to Cloudinary storage as the failing point, removed: `STATICFILES_STORAGE = 'cloudinary_storage.storage.StaticHashedCloudinaryStorage'` and `DEFAULT_FILE_STORAGE = 'cloudinary_storage.storage.MediaCloudinaryStorage'` from the `settings.py` file for testing, which seemed to resoved the problem and did not cause any issues with uploading images to the application, thus removed from the settings file.
+Since the error message from the deployment log pointed clearly to Cloudinary storage as the failing point, removed: `STATICFILES_STORAGE = 'cloudinary_storage.storage.StaticHashedCloudinaryStorage'` and `DEFAULT_FILE_STORAGE = 'cloudinary_storage.storage.MediaCloudinaryStorage'` from the `settings.py` file for testing, which seemed to resoved the problem and did not cause any issues with uploading images to the application, thus removed from the settings file.
+This solution worked fine when in DEBUG mode, however meant that in production no static files were served.
+__FIXED__: Used __Whitenoise__ for serving the static files and Cloudinary for handling media uploads only.
+Needed to remove'cloudinary_storage' from installed aps to avoid conflict.

 ### Issues pending fixing
 1. Saving an option whose text matches exactly one that already exists results in the second option to be added, however, if the already existing option is selected as correct, the duplicate is not created and the operation fails silently in the background without an error.